 ABOUT COLOR OF CHANGE

-Color Of Change is hiring a full-time Sr., Campaign Manager, to join our Criminal Justice Team.
-This position is ideal for strong writers and communicators with strategic insight and previous digital campaigning and/or communications experience, as well as expertise in various criminal justice issues/policies.
+Color Of Change is hiring a full-time Campaign Director focused on voting rights and democracy.
+This position is ideal for strong writers and communicators with strategic insight and previous digital campaigning and/or strategic communications experience, as well as expertise in criminal justice issues and policies.
 The right candidate will be committed to getting results in a fast-paced environment and be able to handle competing priorities.
-Sr. Campaign Managers are charged with developing short and long-term strategies and launching them into powerful campaigns that work to make a change in the daily lives of Black people.
-This position reports directly to the Campaign Director of the department and will work closely with team members throughout the organization to achieve Color Of Change’s mission.
+Campaign Directors are charged with managing a team of Campaign Managers to develop short and long-term strategies and launch them into powerful campaigns that work to make a change in the daily lives of Black people.
+This position reports directly to the Senior Campaign Director of the department and will work closely with team members throughout the organization to achieve Color Of Change’s mission.

-RESPONSIBILITIES: To succeed as a Sr. Campaign Manager, we’ve identified four areas of responsibility -- grouped into Campaigns, Technology, Communications, and Management.
+RESPONSIBILITIES: To succeed as a Campaign Director, we’ve identified four areas of responsibility -- grouped into Campaigns, Technology, Communications, and Management.

 Program & Campaigns

 - Own development of a strong strategic plan for your issue(s).
 With the support of the Senior Campaign Director, develop campaign strategy with strong theories of change, using both proven and experimental online and offline tactics, to design campaigns that pressure targets to win real-world change.

 - Iterate.
 Constantly revise your plans in response to real-world developments - both internally and externally.
 Solicit input from team members and partners to create a process for implementing campaigns.
 Flexibility is your middle name.

 - Execute your campaign plans.
 Oversee a team of staffers and external consultants, build relationships with movement partners and be able to work well within an interdependent team structure in order to drive rapid response and long-term campaigns.